V-Rally (video game): Ports and adaptations

 After its release on the PlayStation console, V-Rally was ported to multiple platforms.
 In early 1998, Infogrames hinted that Ocean was planning to release a Nintendo 64 version of the game.
-Presented at the 1998 European Computer Trade Show and later at the 1999 Nintendo Space World show, the Nintendo 64 version, developed by Eden Studios and entitled V-Rally: Edition '99, was released in Europe in December 1998, and in North America in September 1999.
+Presented at the 1998 European Computer Trade Show and later at the 1999 Nintendo Space World show, the Nintendo 64 version, developed by Eden Studios and entitled V-Rally: Edition '99, was released in Europe on 11 December 1998, and in North America on 15 September 1999.
 It features several improvements over the original, including a revised physics engine for better vehicle feel and control, alongside updated vehicles based on the 1998 World Rally Championship.
 The game fits in a 96-megabit cartridge, but does not feature any music during gameplay.
 The Nintendo 64 version generally received more positive reviews in Europe than in North America.
 Criticism was targeted at its late draw-in graphics and floaty car physics, but some critics highlighted the fact that the game features more than 50 tracks.
 IGN remarked that the North American version would have been judged differently one year earlier, when well-received Nintendo 64 racing games such as World Driver Championship or Beetle Adventure Racing had yet to be released.

-A single-player, portable adaptation for the original Game Boy was exclusively released in Europe in July 1998, under Ocean.
-It features pseudo 3D graphics and the Arcade and Championship modes, with a total of four cars and ten tracks.
-An updated version of the Game Boy game was released for the Game Boy Color in Europe in April 1999 as V-Rally: Championship Edition, and in North America in July as V-Rally: Edition '99.
+A single-player, portable adaptation for the original Game Boy was exclusively released in Europe on 3 July 1998, under Ocean.It features pseudo 3D graphics and the Arcade and Championship modes, with a total of four cars and ten tracks.
+An updated version of the Game Boy game was released for the Game Boy Color in Europe on 9 April 1999 as V-Rally: Championship Edition, and in North America on 4 June as V-Rally: Edition '99.
 Although the Game Boy Color version is not backward compatible with the Game Boy, it is essentially the same as the Game Boy version, but features colorful graphics and 20 tracks.
 Both versions were developed by Velez & Dubail.
 A Microsoft Windows version, entitled V-Rally: Multiplayer Championship Edition, was released in Europe in June 1999.
 It is similar to the original PlayStation version, but features sharper textures and supports online play.
 A Symbian version developed by Ideaworks3D was released for mobile phones such as the Sony Ericsson P800 and P900.